Skip To Content Skip To Menu Skip To Footer

 Coping Skills Chat and Visit with the Bunnies Series: Alleviating Anxiety & Panic, Dialing Down Depression, Navigating Grief and Loss, & Upgrade Your Well-Being

+Students are welcome to attend one or more of these chats.
+Each chat is psychoeducational, so students are welcome to come and just listen; sharing is also welcome.
+The chats will be held in the Bunny room, so consent to participate must be completed before the meeting begins.
 Space is limited to 5 students.
 Please sign up on EngageD.
 Additional dates may be added later in the semester.
 If you would like to attend one of the chats but prefer not to meet with the bunnies, please let Nicole know.

-Alleviating Anxiety & Panic
+-Alleviating Anxiety & Panic

-This is a 50-minute gathering which covers the signs and symptoms of anxiety, the difference between worry and anxiety, and the impact of anxiety and panic.
+This is a 50-minute gathering that covers the signs and symptoms of anxiety, the difference between worry and anxiety, and the impact of anxiety and panic.
 The session is full of different evidence-based ways to alleviate anxiety, as well as tips for overcoming Panic Attacks.
 Come spend time with the therapy bunnies, strengthen your skills or learn some new ones, and leave with a fidget-type toy.

-Dialing Down Depression
+-Dialing Down Depression

 This 50-min gathering covers the signs and symptoms of depression and its impact on oneself and in relationships.
 Much of the time in session is devoted to learning evidence-based skills to help reduce depression, as well as improve mood, interpersonal connection, and promote healthier thinking.
 Come spend time with the therapy bunnies and strengthen your coping toolbox.

-Navigating Grief and Loss
+-Navigating Grief and Loss

 This is a 50-minute gathering that discusses the difficult journey of grief and loss, as well as offers tools that may help along the journey of grieving.
 Come spend time with the therapy bunnies, learn some ways to help move in your journey, and make a memorial keepsake.

-Upgrade Your Well-Being
+-Upgrade Your Well-Being

 This 50-minute gathering discusses Well-Being, barriers to well-being, and ways to improve your overall well-being.
 Ways to quickly boost your mood are also discussed, all while hanging out with the therapy bunnies.